2DFS/artifacts-evaluation/README.md

 2. **Run the evaluation**: For each of the figures in our paper, we include a script to run its evaluation.
 The scripts assume that both docker and `tdfs` are installed and the `splits/` folder containing the models and splits is in the same directory as the evaluation scripts, so **make sure you completed the the steps above**.
 The scripts to be used to reproduce each figure are listed below.

-#### Setup troubleshooting:
-- splits downlaod issues: If you have issues downloading the splits, please make sure you have enough space in your disk and upgrade `tar` util to its latest version.
-You can do this by running:
-    ```bash
-    sudo apt-get install --only-upgrade tar
-    ```

 ## Evaluation Scripts

 These artifacts evaluation scripts reproduce all the results presented in the Evaluation section of the paper, specifically from Fig.8 to Fig. 14.